arunbasha/hackerrank/easy/README.md

 Given an integer, n, find and print the number of letter a's in the first  letters of Lilah's infinite string.

-For example, if the string s='abcac' and n = 10, the substring we consider is abcacabcac, the first 10 characters of her infinite string.
+For example, if the string s='abcac' and n = 10, the substring we consider is 'abcacabcac', the first 10 characters of her infinite string.
 There are 4 occurrences of a in the substring.

 Complete the repeatedString function in the editor below.
 It should return an integer representing the number of